The following rules for recycling apply to each material:

 New - We are now accepting all plastic grocery bags for recycling.
 Just place all your plastic bags in one bag and place that into the yellow recycling bag. (as of March 24,2011)

 Do Not Include: Plastic containers used for automotive products (including motor oil), paint, solvents, lawn care products or other hazardous chemicals.
-Also, do not include building insulation, packing "peanuts", packaging materials for appliances, radios, TVs, etc. (These materials are Expanded Polystyrene - we can only accept Extruded Polystyrene).
+Also, do not include building insulation, packing "peanuts", packaging materials for appliances, radios, TVs, etc. (These materials are Expanded Polystyrene).

 Completely rinse items to remove any residue.
 Remove lids and discard.
 Place in Yellow Recycling bag in or on top of garbage container.